L-F-N-BlockNodeChain/BlockNodeChain-Core/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Main Goal With Block Node Chain
-about: 'Node/validator as Server (Decenterlized) '
+about: 'Node/validator as Server/Computing (Decenterlized) '
-title: ''
+title: 'BlockNode'
-labels: ''
+labels: 'RoadMap - Final'
-assignees: ''
+assignees: 'RoadMap'

 ---

-Hosting we use the server
+Hosting we use the node server

-for domain we use Domain
+for domain we use (Ens/UD)